 To find your thermal shift, you need to take your temperature first thing in the morning.
 And we mean, first thing.
 Hold that pee.
 Get somebody else to start your morning brew.
 Temp taking takes precedent.

-Using a period tracker (like this one!) can be very helpful in keeping track of your temps over time and being able to look back and see when your shift occurred.
+Using a tracker like Daysy and it’s accompanying app, can be very helpful in keeping track of your temps over time and being able to look back and see when your shift occurred.
 The Daysy device will even tell you your most fertile times for you!

 CAN I USE ANY OLD THERMOMETER?

 BBT or Basal Body Thermometers are your best bet because they give your more specific temperature reads…remember, we are talking 2/10th of a degree here!
-Daysy makes a “smart” thermometer that not only takes your temp but also incorporates a unique algorithm and connects to an app to help you find your fertile window super easily.
+Daysy, the device mentioned above, makes a “smart” thermometer that not only takes your temp but also incorporates a unique algorithm and connects to an app to help you find your fertile window super easily.

 WORDS TO THE WISE

 If you are on hormonal contraceptives you will not have a true thermal shift so it will be difficult to learn about your overall health via tracking.
 This being said, if you are on birth control, tracking your symptoms, your body sensations, your mental health etc. is still a great way to practice embodiment and ensure your birth control is working for you.